Table of Contents

 Insurance Coverage

 One of the first steps in any pedestrian accident case is determining whether the at-fault party has insurance coverage.
-If the at-fault driver has sufficient insurance coverage, it can provide financial support to cover medical expenses, lost wages, pain and suffering, and other damages.
+If the at-fault driver has sufficient insurance coverage, it could provide financial support to cover medical expenses, lost wages, pain and suffering, and other damages.

 If the driver responsible for the accident is uninsured or if their insurance coverage is insufficient, victims may find themselves with limited options.
 In such cases, uninsured/underinsured motorist (UM/UIM) coverage can be vital.
 If you have auto insurance, your (UM/UIM) policy may cover the damages caused by an uninsured motorist accident.